 “Updates” means any new or updated applications services or tools (including any computer software programmes) made available by the Company as part of the Services.

 2.1 The Customer engages the Company and the Company agrees to provide the Services to the Customer for the Term in accordance with the terms of this Agreement.

-2.2 The Services shall be made available to Customers via the Internet in accordance with the terms of this Agreement (together with any Operating Rules).
+2.2 The Services shall be made available to Customers via the Internet as set out in the SLA in accordance with the terms of this Agreement (together with any Operating Rules).

 2.3 The Company warrants that by performing the Services it will not infringe the Intellectual Property Rights of any third party.

 3.1 Subject to the Customer’s payment of the Fees, the Customer is granted a non-exclusive and non-transferable licence to use the Services (including any associated software, Intellectual Property Rights and Confidential Information) during the Term for the Customer’s internal business operations.
 Such licence shall permit the Customer to make such copies of software or other information as are required for the Customer to receive the Services via the Internet.
 Where open source software is used as part of the Services, such software use by the Customer will be subject to the terms of the open source licences.

 3.2 Disassembly, decompilation or reverse engineering and other source code derivation of the software comprised within the Services is prohibited.
 To the extent that the Customer is granted the right by law to decompile such software in order to obtain information necessary to render the Services interoperable with other software (and upon written request by the Customer identifying relevant details of the Services(s) with which interoperability is sought and the nature of the information needed), the Company will provide access to relevant source code or information.
 The Company has the right to impose reasonable conditions including but not limited to the imposition of a reasonable fee for providing such access and information.